alexstaravoitau/navoshta.github.io/_posts/2016-09-30-metal-camera-part-2-metal-texture.md

 ## What is `Metal`?

 `Metal` is a relatively new Apple graphics framework backed up by the iOS device's GPU.
-However it's not just graphics: GPUs recetnly got a whole new world of applications in numeric computations due to a rise of neural networks and other machine learning algorithms.
+However it's not just graphics: GPUs recently got a whole new world of applications in numeric computations due to a rise of neural networks and other machine learning algorithms.
 So Apple is very likely to extend `Metal` APIs to cater for various machine learning applications as well!
 Apple promises lowest-overhead access to the GPU (as opposed to `OpenGL`), so the whole thing sounds very promising.

 ## What do I do with it again?